bmw-software-engineering/lobster/packages/lobster-tool-json/README.md

 ## Configuration via YAML

-The tool uses a YAML configuration file to define the following common parameters:
+The tool uses a YAML configuration file to define the following parameters:

   1) inputs: A list of input file paths (can include directories).
   2) out: The name of the output file where results will be stored.
   3) inputs-from-file: A file containing paths to input files or directories.
   4) single: A flag to avoid the use of multiprocessing.
 If true, multiprocessing will be skipped.
+  5) test_list: Member name indicator resulting in a list containing objects carrying test data.
+  6) name_attribute: Member name indicator for test name.
+  7) tag_attribute: Member name indicator for test tracing tags.
+  8) justification_attribute: Member name indicator for justifications.

+#### Please note that the `--out` and `--config` parameters are the only parameters which are supported by the command line and rest of the parameters need to be added to a Yaml config file.

   * YAML Configuration Example: